ThomasSzentirmay/AI-Chatbot/README.md

 ## Future Updates Planned

--Will keep the GPT engine in this project updated for each new release that OpenAI implements (eg. upgrade to GPT-4) -'Fine Tune' the Open AI API to further it's knowledge on specific topics and/or data sets (https://platform.openai.com/docs/guides/fine-tuning)
+- Will keep the GPT engine in this project updated for each new release that OpenAI implements (eg. upgrade to GPT-4)
+- 'Fine Tune' the Open AI API to further it's knowledge on specific topics and/or data sets (https://platform.openai.com/docs/guides/fine-tuning)
--Build a front-end for the application
+- Build a front-end for the application